Open-Transactions/protocol-docs/content/doctypes/notaryProviderContract.md

 * A description of the keys to use in order to verify received messages and send encrypted message (inherited from Contract)

-The hash of the `notaryProviderContract` yields the `serverID`, which is set in [`<notaryMessage>` documents](notaryMessage.md).
+The hash of the `notaryProviderContract` yields the `notaryID`, which is set in [`<notaryMessage>` documents](notaryMessage.md).

-A request to a Notary that has the `serverID` attribute implies that the client agrees with the terms and conditions in the contract.
+A request to a Notary that has the `notaryID` attribute implies that the client agrees with the terms and conditions in the contract.

 Previously know as _server contract_.